rexposadas/ignition/README.md

 The second example demo shows how to take a mock device and display specific values in the editor.

+Below is a sample device.

 ![Device](images/device.png)

+Below is the editor with selected values from the sample device.

 ![Device Info](images/device_info.png)